Anadarko is among the largest producers of oil and clean-burning natural gas in the state.

 - Weld County Food Bank

-In addition, nearly $280,000 was raised for Mile High United Way in 2015 during a two-week campaign, consisting of employee contributions and fund raising events.
-The company matched the funds for a total of $560,000.
+In addition, approximately $200,000 was raised for Mile High United Way in 2016 during the campaign, consisting of employee contributions and fund raising events.
+The company matched the funds for a total of approximately $400,000.

 Working collaboratively with our local partners and all of our stakeholders is a foundation for everything Anadarko does worldwide, especially in the Wattenberg Field where urban development, agricultural land and the energy industry have converged.
 We seek to be proactive in engaging with local governments and the citizens they represent.
 We hold true to our core values and prioritize working with stakeholders at all levels to share information on our operations.
 This includes explaining how a well is drilled and hydraulically fractured or completed, how Anadarko uses best management practices and technology to minimize impacts, and how the economic activity associated with responsible oil and natural gas development benefiting local communities, the state and our nation's energy security.